dstackai/dstack/docs/docs/guides/tasks.md

 # Tasks

-A task can be any script you may want to run on demand.
-For example, it could be a script that trains a model, processes data, or runs a web-based app.
+A task can be any script that you may want to run on demand.
+For example, it could be a training script, a script that processes data, or a web-based application.

-Using `dstack`, you can define such a task through a configuration file and run it either locally or in any cloud with a single command.
+With `dstack`, you can define such a task through a configuration file and run it in any cloud with a single command.

 ## Configuration

-To configure a dev environment, create its configuration file.
+To configure a task, create its configuration file.
 It can be defined in any folder but must be named with a suffix `.dstack.yml`.

 Here's an example: